United Methodist Committee on Relief: Emergency

 UMCOR supports immediate and long-term disaster relief efforts by stockpiling aid items and keeping a unit of trained "disaster response specialists" ready for immediate dispatch.
 One UMCOR program supplies pastor care to children affected by disasters.

 UMCOR's disaster response efforts helped hurricane disasters in the United States, the December 26, 2004, tsunami in South East Asia, earthquakes in Turkey and Pakistan, political upheaval in Kosovo, famines in Southern and Eastern Africa, and a volcano in the Democratic Republic of Congo.

 In January 2010, UMCOR executive director Samuel W. Dixon Jr. died in the collapse of the Hotel Montana in Haiti.
 Dixon was part of a group of six UMCOR missionaries and relief specialists caught up in the magnitude 7.0 earthquake that struck Haiti.
 The delegation was making plans for improving medical services in country at the time.
 The minister Clinton C. Rabb also died in the collapse.

 Relief supplies

 UMCOR also assembles relief supplies into six different kits that are sent around the world.
 Kits include bedding, cleaning supplies, health kits, layette kits for post-childbirth, school kits, and sewing kits.
-UMCOR operates two supply depots, the UMCOR Sager Brown depot in Baldwin, Louisiana and UMCOR Depot West in Salt Lake City, Utah.
+UMCOR operates two supply depots, the UMCOR Sager Brown depot in Baldwin, Louisiana; though operations at that location will shutter at the end of 2026. and UMCOR Depot West in Salt Lake City, Utah.